jaredhendrickson13/pfsense-api/docs/index.md

 ## Key Features

-- 100+ endpoints available for managing your firewall and associated services
+- 100+ REST endpoints available for managing your firewall and associated services
+- A GraphQL API for flexible data retrieval and mutation
 - Easy to use querying and filtering
 - Configurable security settings
 - Supports HATEOAS driven development